yiwenwang-ms/microsoft-graph-docs/concepts/application-provisioning-configure-api.md

 ---
-title: Configure provisioning using Microsoft Graph APIs
+title: Configure provisioning using Microsoft Graph API
 description: Learn how to save time by using the Microsoft Graph APIs to automate the configuration of automatic provisioning.
 author: kenwith
 ms.topic: conceptual